-The increasingly complex capital structures of corporates the world over, coupled with an evolving body of financial players wanting to enhance stakeholder value and ensure returns for their investors, will doubtless make restructurings and insolvencies more complicated and time consuming in the future.
-These changes take place extremely quickly, which makes an up-to-date and comprehensive guide through the myriad of legal and financial complexities an absolute necessity to operate in today's market rather than a dispensable luxury.
+The increasingly complex capital structures of corporates the world over, coupled with an evolving body of financial players wanting to enhance stakeholder value and ensure returns for their investors, have made restructurings and insolvencies more complicated and time consuming.
+Changes in this field take place extremely quickly, which makes an up-to-date and comprehensive guide through the myriad of legal and financial complexities an absolute necessity to operate in today's market rather than a dispensable luxury.

 To reflect the needs of the marketplace, International Corporate Rescue is structured to include:

 The coverage and analysis published in the journal is truly international.
 Articles are sourced from a variety of industry experts and provide a cross-section of comment and opinion.
 The content is broad enough to cover industry perspectives, yet specialised enough to address issues facing restructuring professionals on a day-to-day basis.

 As a result, since its launch in 2004, International Corporate Rescue has been relied on by practitioners, financiers and lawyers throughout the world.